Suraxius/netbox-plugin-bind-provisioner/README.md

 port 5354 (or the port you have configured).

 This guide assumes:
-- Netbox has been installed under /opt/netbox
+- NetBox has been installed under /opt/netbox
-- Bind9 is installed on the same host as Netbox
+- Bind9 is installed on the same host as NetBox
-- The Netbox DNS Plugin netbox-plugin-dns is installed
+- The NetBox DNS Plugin netbox-plugin-dns is installed
-- The following dns views exist in Netbox DNS:
+- The following dns views exist in NetBox DNS:
     - `public` (the default)
     - `private`